ShreyashCC/Dog-breed-classification-deep-learning-/README.md

  * Download the Stanford Dogs Dataset and preprocess it as necessary.
  * Train the model using your dataset or pre-trained weights.
  * Evaluate the model's performance on your test data.
- * Use the model for classifying dog breeds from images.
+ * Use the model for classifying dog breeds from My_Dog_Images.

 ## Dependencies
 This project relies on the following Python libraries: